Administrative Position Vacancies

 Must have experience directing a choir and knowledge of Gospel music

 3-5 years of choir direction preferred.
 Must have excellent interpersonal skills, be committed to teaching skills to students of varying skill levels, and be able to work with a diverse group of students.
-At all times adhere to the guidelines and policies published in The Net, the College Handbook
+At all times adhere to the guidelines and policies published in The Net, the University Handbook